brendano257/Strava2SQL/README.md

 2) Run activities_load.py, which will create a SQLite database in the same directory containing all your activities.
   Using DB Browser for SQLite (https://sqlitebrowser.org/) is a good way to get a first glance at your data.

-3) Run/view query_test.py to get a printout of your average ride distance (m) by day of week.
+3) Run query_test.py to get a printout of your average ride distance (m) by day of week.